SOHU-Co/kafka-node/README.md

 producer.on('error', function (err) {})
 ```
-> ⚠️**WARNING**: Batch multiple messages of the same topic/partition together as an array on the `messages` attribute otherwise you may lose messages!

 ### createTopics(topics, cb)
 This method is used to create topics on the Kafka server.
 It requires Kafka 0.10+.